Lion of Venice: Expatriation and repatriation

 The Lion was taken to France after Napoleon's conquest of the Venetian Republic, during his 1797 campaign in Italy.
-It was damaged in the course of removal and transport; lacking wings, paws, tail, and Gospel-book.
+It was damaged in the course of removal and transport, lacking wings, paws, tail, and Gospel-book.
 After being restored by French sculptors, possibly Edme Gaulle or Jean Guillaume Moitte, the Lion was mounted on a plinth in the new Fontaine des Invalides.
 The fountain, completed in 1804, was located at the Place des Invalides, Paris.

 After Napoleon's downfall the Lion was returned to Venice, now a part of the Austrian Empire.
 On 2 October 1815, during the process of removal, it was again badly damaged.
 A rope broke, the statue fell, and smashed apart; whether by accident, or in an act of sabotage by one of the French workers is unclear.
 As a result, the bronze figure was broken into approximately 20 pieces.
 Having lost its main ornament, the Fontaine des Invalides was eventually redesigned, and finally demolished in 1840.

-Repatriated to Venice, the fragments of the Lion were stored at the Arsenal before it was repaired by Bartolomeo Ferrari and returned to its column, officially, on 13 April 1816.
+Repatriated to Venice, the fragments of the Lion were stored at the Venice Arsenal before it was repaired by Bartolomeo Ferrari and returned to its column, officially, on 13 April 1816.
 This restoration included an alteration to the Lion's tail, now extended, which had previously been tucked between its hind legs.
-The book beneath its paws was again recast; the French replacement having been lost, stolen, or abandoned.
+The book beneath its paws was again recast, the French replacement having been lost, stolen, or abandoned.

 Scientific analysis

+A team of scholars of geology, chemistry, archaeology and art history from the University of Padua and the International Association of Mediterranean and Eastern Studies - Ismeo, in conjunction with colleagues from Ca' Foscari University of Venice, carried out chemical analyses of the statue in 2024.

+Together with new stylistic considerations, the results indicated that the colossal statue is most likely an elaborate reassembly of what was initially a zhènmùshòu cast in the Tang period (609-907 AD) with copper from mines in the lower Yangtze River basin, the Blue River of southern China.
+This finding was confirmed by careful analyses of lead isotopes, which leave in the bronze unmistakable traces of the original mines from which the copper was extracted.